Note: Upgraded Legacy Budgets

 When you log in to SAGE Budget, you will see your budget list.
 From there you can do the following:

-If your budget list has no items, you’ll see a piggy bank image with the text “Start your first budget!
+If your budget list has no items, a piggy bank image displays with the text “Start your first budget!
 SAGE Budget helps you glide through the process of preparing accurate budgets that comply with complicated sponsor guidelines.”
 Use the New Budget button below the piggy bank image to create a budget.

 Create a New Budget

-When you select the current format, your new budget will open and display the Budget Settings section for adding periods.
+Your new budget will open and display the Budget Settings section for adding periods.
 Once you add a Budget Start Date, you can begin entering costs or move to any other part of the budget.

 View Your List of Existing Budgets